gargi/ClassPortal/README.md

 ## Extra Credit

-Below are the features developed as part
+Below are the features developed as part of extra credit:

-1. Students and Instructors can exchange private messages: There is a link on the homepage of both Students and Instructors "Message Functionalities" which can be used to send a new message, see the received messages and also see the sent messages.
+1. Students and Instructors can exchange private messages:

+ There is a link on the homepage of both Students and Instructors "Message Functionalities" which can be used to send a new message, see the received messages and also see the sent messages.

 2. An Instructor of the course can request to make a course “Inactive”.
 The request can be viewed by the admins only.

 Steps:
 - Login as an instructor and click on "Course Functionalities" link.
 - In the next page click on the "Send Request to Inactive"